ycheng5948/Maya_rename_tool/README.md

 rename_tool_UI.rename_tool() #comment this line out
 ```

-2. Create a `rename_tool_UI.py` file and place it in your desired script folder, which might look a bit like:
+2. Create a `rename_tool_UI.py` file and place it in your desired script folder, which might look a bit like: <br/>
 `C:\Users\user\Documents\maya\$MAYA_VERSION\scripts\$SCRIPT_FOLDER\rename_tool_UI.py`<br/>

-3. In Maya Script editor, type or copy and paste the following:
+3. In Maya Script editor, type or copy and paste the following:<br/>
 ```
 from $SCRIPT_FOLDER import rename_tool_UI
 rename_tool_UI.rename_tool()
 ```
 > Make sure that the `$SCRIPT_FOLDER` has been changed to whatever you've named your script folder<br/>
-> Remember to run `reload(rename_tool_UI)` in Maya Script Editor if you made any changes to the .py file
+> Remember to run `reload(rename_tool_UI)` in Maya Script Editor if you made any changes to the `.py` file

 ## Features